noel-vega/deployment-agent/API_PROJECTS.md

 ## Workflow
 1. Create a new project (empty docker-compose.yml with just `services: {}`)
+2. Add networks to the project (optional, e.g., external Traefik network)
-2. Add services to the project via UI form
+3. Add services to the project via UI form
-3. Update services as needed
+4. Update services and networks as needed
-4. Delete services when no longer needed
+5. Delete services or networks when no longer needed
-5. Start/stop services using existing endpoints
+6. Start/stop services using existing endpoints

 **Note:** The `version` field is obsolete in Docker Compose v2 and is intentionally omitted to avoid deprecation warnings.